How to dry herbs quickly & easily! Best hacks with pros & cons of 4 ways of drying herbs: air drying, in food dehydrator, oven or microwave.

 Comparison of 4 common techniques for drying herbs.

 You can dry herbs indoors or outdoors.
-No matter which method you use, the two most important keys for success are: low humidity and no direct sun exposure.
+No matter which method you use, the most important keys for success are: low humidity, good air circulation, and no direct sunlight.

 Technique 1: Drying herbs in the oven.

 To dry herbs in the oven, rinse them quickly, place the herbs on a baking sheet in the oven at maximum 180 °F (82 C.) and dry them for about 2 to 3 hours with the oven door slightly open.

 Pros: easy, can be done indoors any time of year in any weather, even in humid climate.